 The challenge now is ensuring our investments in food systems address the evolving needs of the most vulnerable; support transformative, evidence-backed action; and empower regional researchers and practitioners working to improve their local communities.

 As emphasized in IDRC’s Strategy 2030, we are refocussing our efforts to build more equitable societies and economies in the context of a world gradually recovering from the COVID-19 pandemic while transitioning to a low-carbon future.

-Both our current and future food systems programming aims to bring to scale the long-term, pro-poor, ethical, and accountable use of innovations to diversify food systems, empower marginalized farmers, and ensure equitable access to nutritious food.
+Both our current and future food systems programming aims to bring to scale the long-term, pro-poor, ethical, and accountable use of innovations to diversify food systems, empower marginalized farmers and livestock keepers, and ensure equitable access to nutritious food.

-IDRC will support research that focuses on demand for – and supply of – foods associated with healthy, sustainable diets, such as pulses, fruits, and vegetables.
+IDRC will support research that focuses on demand for – and supply of – foods associated with healthy, sustainable plant and animal-based diets.
 We will continue to work on the affordability of healthy diets, reducing food loss, and improving animal health.

 These investments in climate-resilient and inclusive food systems also align with the critical action areas identified by the 2021 UN Food Systems Summit:

 Nourish all people

 The Catalyzing Change for Healthy and Sustainable Food Systems partnership between IDRC and the Rockefeller Foundation is supporting research synthesizing new evidence to address the challenge of achieving healthy, equitable, and sustainable diets through transformative food systems.
 For example, projects are leveraging a systems approach for policy action, scaling micro-businesses, and exploring integrated policy approaches.